Scifabric/scifabric.github.io/blog/_posts/2015-12-22-year-in-review.md

 to ask volunteers to transcribe text from printed card catalogues into electronic records in order to make them available to a worldwide audience.

-The project is initially focused on the library’s Asian and African collections, particularly the Chinese and Indian catalogues.
-Data identified, transcribed or translated as part of the project will be freely accessible from the British Library’s Explore catalogue.
+The project is initially focused on the library's Asian and African collections, particularly the Chinese and Indian catalogues.
+Data identified, transcribed or translated as part of the project will be freely accessible from the British Library's Explore catalogue.

+You can find the [first results of the project in their blog](http://www.libcrowds.com/blog/6).

 ### University of Heidelberg